hypothesis/h/docs/hacking/install.rst

     make test

-To run the frontend test suite only, install Gulp_ and run the appropriate test task.
+To run the frontend test suite only, run the appropriate test task with gulp.
 For example:

 .. code-block:: bash

-    npm install -g gulp-cli
     gulp test-app

 When working on the front-end code, you can run the Karma test runner in